PrinciplesDotDev/principles/core-logic-separate-from-framework.md

 +++
-Categories = ["Process"]
-Description = "Core logic that is related to solving a business or domain problem should exist outside of a framework."
-Tags = ["bug free"]
-title = "Separate your core logic from the framework" principle = "Separate core logic from the framework" description = "Core logic that is related to solving a business or domain problem should exist outside of a framework." category = "Strategy"
+principle = "Separate core logic from the framework" description = "Core logic that is related to solving a business or domain problem should exist outside of a framework." category = "Strategy"